 Project Management knowledge draws on ten areas

-Implement a Competency Based Training Programs critical to your business or organization.
+Implement a Competency Based Training Program critical to your business or organization.
 Training is the easy part, however being curtain that managers and employees are trained and are competent to perform their requires tasks is the “key” to success.
-Implemented effectively, competency-based education can improve quality and consistency, reduce costs, shorten the time required to complete, and provide you with true measures of employee learning.
-Implement a Competency Based Training Programs critical to any business or organization:

 So how can you implement a competency-based training program?